Slyvred/War-Thunder-skins-manager/README.md

 # War-Thunder-skins-manager
 This repository contains a simple CLI tool I wrote to quickly install/uninstall a War Thunder camo

+## Requirements
+- Have chrome installed (the scrapper uses chrome headless to retrieve the skin)

 ## Features
 - Install a camo
 - Uninstall a camo